 The Mini Humbucker was initially invented by the Epiphone Guitar Company for their own guitars in the early ’50s, and the design was later transferred to Gibson when they bought the Epiphone Guitar Company in the late 1950s.

 The pickup became very popular in 1968, when Gibson used the Mini Humbucker in their Les Paul Deluxe guitars.
-This was sort of a lucky break for the Mini Humbucker because the only reason Gibson installed it into the Deluxe models that year was that they had a massive inventory of them left from their acquisition of the Epiphone Guitar Company.
+This was sort of a lucky break for the Mini Humbucker, because there was a massive inventory of them left over after the acquisition of the Epiphone Guitar Company.
 The size of the Mini Humbucker also made it a perfect replacement pickup for the P90, and these two pickups could be swapped without modifying the guitar.

 As the name suggests, the Mini Humbucker is a smaller version of the standard size, which is commonly called the PAF Humbucker.

 The tone from the Mini Humbucker is a middle ground between the single-coil and full-sized humbucker, and it’s very similar to the sounds produced by a P90 pup, except for the 60-cycle hum.

 The sound is entirely different from a standard-sized humbucker pickup, mainly because the mini humbuckers have much smaller coils that produce a brighter tone.
 They also pick up the sound from a smaller area of the string, which results in a lower amount of bass frequencies.